FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 From here on out, everything you see will be done by your device's GPU.
 You will see how many variables can be tuned and we will need to build quite a bunch of intuition.

 We are in the realm of realtime graphics.
+Photoshop may only need to do one such iteration, but in real time graphics, we need this to work every frame.

 When writing shaders, we don't care about execution order or.
 These are convolutions, but we aren't actually bound by rules of the classical convolution implies.